aholmes/Waves/README.md

 To use, click "CREATE WAVE," then drag the sliders to change the wave shape.

-The project can be found on [codepen.io](https://codepen.io/aholmes/full/gBNbKN)!
+The project can be found on [codepen.io](https://codepen.io/aholmes/full/gBNbKN).
+I've also created [a fork](https://codepen.io/aholmes/full/wvPKyyp) that can automatically animate!

 Here's what the app looks like with a few waves: